10th Grade - School Year

 12th Grade - Summer and School year

 Based on ideas I had developed during last year's work, I knew exactly what I wanted to do.
 I was to produce a formula that would read in the current temperature of the battery and calculate the ideal charging current.
 It’s full title was “Temperature Regulated Charge Algorithms for Nickel Metal Hydride Battery Chemistries”.
 Ground work was already complete, and much of the hardware was available.
-I predicted most of the time will go into making a base formula that remotely works, this was accurate.
+I predicted most of the time will go into making a base formula that remotely works.
 Many formulas were produced with different characteristics.
 However, this was after a long list of preparation steps.

 Current charging technology assumes that all batteries are alike.
 In reality, batteries are chemically unique and they are used in a variety of applications that further affect batteries’ chemical states.
 By Identifying a quantitative factor in batteries and exploiting this expression to control a charging algorithm would result in a highly efficient charge.
 This research produced a self-modifying charging platform that can adjust the charge intensity based on internal resistance expression from the battery.